 It can be distressing to see your baby going through teething.
-If she’s really struggling, she’ll be fractious and seem uncomfortable, keep crying and chew on things to soothe herself.
+If they're really struggling, they'll be fractious and seem uncomfortable, crying and chewing on things to soothe their sore gums.

-- She keeps chewing things – this urge to chew comes from the pressure of the teeth pushing through
+- They keep chewing things – this urge to chew comes from the pressure of the teeth pushing through

-- She’s dribbling copiously – the result of extra saliva being produced
+- They're dribbling copiously – the result of extra saliva being produced

-- She has a red cheek – this is caused by irritation as teeth come through gums
+- They have a red cheek – this is caused by irritation as teeth come through gums

-- She has areas of the gum that look red and irritated.
+- They have areas of gum that look red and irritated

 Do these all sound familiar?
 Then there’s a pretty high chance that it’s teething.
 Once you’ve established that’s what baby’s going through, you can be assured it probably won’t last too long.

-“For some babies, it might just be days, although for others, teething can go on for weeks,” says Carol.
-And while the teeth can take a couple of years to come through, teething symptoms tend to come and go throughout this period.
+"For some babies, it might just be days, although for others, teething can go on for weeks," says Dr Carol.

 How can I soothe my baby through the teething process?